MC2478/cmp400-emergent-culture/world_overview.md

 - Prompts explicitly encourage uneven splits (e.g., 0.6/0.3/0.1) when circumstances differ instead of falling back to repetitive 50/50 mixes.
 - Leaders are reminded their primary duty is to their own citizens; aid/cooperation must be justified by trust (cordial/allied), reciprocity, or clear concessions.
 Neutral/strained stances default to caution.

 If the LLM returns malformed JSON or an unknown action, I fall back to a simple heuristic: focus on food if `food_safety_ratio < 1`, otherwise build infrastructure when affordable and infra < 3, otherwise focus on wealth.
-Valid LLM decisions are never overridden.
+Valid LLM decisions are never overridden, but `_maybe_force_infrastructure()` can flip the build flag on when buffers are strong, infra < 5, and a tier is affordable so obvious upgrades still happen.

 # LLM vs. Heuristic Control

 - The LLM is the primary decision-maker for actions and negotiations.
-Prompts include territory history, current metrics, relation status, the last self-authored directive, interaction log, and reminders that collapse is final; negotiation prompts surface food safety and stance cues.
+Prompts include territory history, current metrics, relation status, the last self-authored directive, interaction log, and reminders that collapse is final; negotiation prompts surface food safety, stance cues, and trait-derived negotiation styles.
-- Negotiation uses two calls: first to draft an alternating dialogue, then to settle a trade consistent with that transcript; validation re-clamps flows, accepts explicit zero-trade outcomes, respects sender safety buffers, blocks uphill gifts when the donor is not safer, and only nudges direction when a non-zero trade is proposed.
-Relation shifts are slower (float score +/-0.25 across -2..2).
-Failed or malformed responses fall back to a no-trade default.
+- Negotiation uses two calls: first to draft an alternating dialogue, then to settle a trade consistent with that transcript.
+Validation re-clamps flows, accepts explicit zero-trade outcomes, blocks uphill gifts when the donor is not safer, injects safe token gifts when the dialogue explicitly promises them, and only nudges direction when a non-zero trade was proposed.
+Relation shifts are slower (float score +/-0.25 across -2..2) and are further modulated by each side's personality vector; the module also classifies trades (gift/balanced/exploitative), updates exploitation streak counters, and keeps `other_trait_notes` in sync for logging.
+- `LLMDecisionClient` sanitises JSON, retries once with clearer instructions, scans text for action hints if JSON parsing fails, and falls back to the heuristic policy when the service is unreachable; `_fallback_decision()` still emits a `trait_adjustment` string so the logs explain why the heuristic acted.

 # Key Tunable Parameters (config.py)